-10-12 At the top of the level, a student's response is likely to be well structured and will include convincing analytical, interpretative and evaluative commentary Level 4 that references both production features.
+10-12 Level 4 At the top of the level, a student's response is likely to be well structured and will include convincing analytical, interpretative and evaluative commentary that references both production features.
 Subject terminology is used throughout with accuracy and effect.
 At the bottom of the level, a student's response will include level 3 and is developing into a structured piece of writing.
 The response will include analytical, interpretative and evaluative commentary that references production features in some detail or details one of the production features in more detail than the other.
 Subject terminology is used throughout with accuracy.
-7-9 Level 3 At the top of the level, a student's response will include coherent analytical, interpretative and evaluative responses specific to both production features.
-There will be specific references to particular aspects of both production features.
+7-9 At the ten of the level a studentic recommend will include a level of 1-3 At the top of the level, a student's response will include coherent analytical, Level 3 interpretative and evaluative responses specific to both production features. revers There will be specific references to particular aspects of both production features.
 Subject terminology is used well and is almost always accurate.
-At the bottom of the level, a student's response will include level 2 and include some detailed analytical, interpretative and evaluative responses specific to both production features.
+At the best on all the level of At the bottom of the level, a student's response will include level 2 and include some detailed analytical, interpretative and evaluative responses specific to both production features.
 There may be some specific references to particular aspects of one production feature more than the other.
 Subject terminology is used well but is not always accurate.
-4-6 At the top of the level, a student's response will include more analytical, interpretative and detail of both production Level 2 features.
+4-6 At the ten of the found on the death of 4-0 At the top of the level, a student's response Level 2 will include more analytical, interpretative and detail of both production Level Z features.
 Responses are supported by some evaluative explanation but may be very general.
 Subject terminology is used with some accuracy.
 At the bottom of the level, a student's response will include level 1 and have some analytical/ and interpretative and evaluative responses to the work.
 One production feature may have more analytical/interpretative and evaluative detail than the other or both production features may have limited analytical/interpretative and evaluative detail.
 There may be limited use of subject terminology or it may be inaccurate.
-1-3 Level 1 At the top of the level, a student's response is likely to be descriptive in its approach.
+Subject terminology of it may be maccurate.
+1-3 At the top of the level, a student's response is likely to be descriptive in its .
+0 approach.
 There may be no use of subject terminology.
-Level 1 At the bottom of the level, a student's response will be a simple description of one production feature with some detail.
-0 No evidence or nothing worthy of credit.
+Level 1 approach.
+There may be no use of subject terminology.
+01011 At the bottom of the level, a student's response will be a simple description of one production feature with some detail. or one production reactive with some detail.
+0 No evidence or nothing worthy of credit. • The established of flouring worthy of Glouic.